Aceeri/interview/Platform_Engineer/Rust/questions.md

 If we don't need to migrate, then I'd just have a suggestion of keeping the more size bounded data near the front and the unbounded data near the end.
 If we *do* need migrations then I'd just append the new type at the end of the format and things should work the same.

-I'd still suggest keeping the new types together, it enables much better compression + it should lead to better compression if thrown through something like zstd/
+I'd still suggest keeping data of types together, it enables much better compression internally & it should lead to better compression if thrown through something like zstd/lzf/whichever since it's effectively doing something like BWT preprocessing.

 Nesting could largely be handled the same way the arrays are currently handled: flattening the structure down to their properties.